kasparsd/limit-login-attempts/readme.txt

 3. Administration interface in WordPress 3.0.4

 == Changelog ==

+= 1.6.2 =
+* Fix bug where log would not get updated after it had been cleared
+* Do plugin setup in 'init' action
+* Small update to Spanish translation file, thanks to Marcelo Pedra
+* Tested against WordPress 3.2.1

 = 1.6.1 =
 * (WordPress 3.0+) An invalid cookie can sometimes get sent multiple times before it gets cleared, resulting in multiple failed attempts or even a lockout from a single invalid cookie.
 Store the latest failed cookie to make sure we only count it as one failed attempt